meziantou/Meziantou.Analyzer/docs/README.md

 # MA0040: Forward the CancellationToken parameter to methods that take one
 dotnet_diagnostic.MA0040.severity = suggestion

-# MA0041: Make property static
+# MA0041: Make property static (deprecated, use CA1822 instead)
 dotnet_diagnostic.MA0041.severity = suggestion

 # MA0042: Do not use blocking calls in an async method